re-mote-sensing/re-mote/RyanTyrrell19/Notes/LoRa/MESH_Module_Test.md

 # Test Outline

-1) 4 tests will be conducted, each in a different environmental setting.
+1) Four tests will be conducted, each in a different environmental setting.
 2) For each setting, tests will be conducted over several distances.
-3) for each distance, elvation and antenna used will be changed
+3) For each distance, elevation and the antenna used will be changed

 * Distances will be measured out using a GPS watch (Forerunner 235)